Soft – A Short Story About the Ugliness of Domestic Violence

 “You want me to put the thermostat higher babe?”

 Karen looked him in the eyes and said, “Nah.
 I’m warm now.”
 He kissed her forehead and went back to staring at the ceiling as she reached over to take off the socks.
-She threw them across the bed where they landed on his pants, which, during the sex, landed on his chair.
+She threw them across the bed where they landed on his pants, which before the sex, landed on his chair.

-Lying down again she stared at the loose fitting blue jeans.
-They grabbed her attention and distracted from those rare feelings of belonging and stability that she was savoring with Peter, since she always found herself searching for them her non-naked life.
-Trying to hold on to those feelings she moved her hand up and down Peter’s flat stomach.
-Eventually though, she said, “Peter, some of your clothes are a little sloppy.
-You know, you don’t always have to buy stuff two sizes bigger.”
+Lying down again she stared at the loose fitting blue jeans has they hung carelessly over the back of the chair.
+They annoyingly grabbed her attention and distracted from the feelings of belonging and stability that she always found herself searching for in her non-naked life because they were so rare there.
+Now that she had those feelings she tried her best to hold on to them and moved her hand up and down Peter’s flat stomach.
+Eventually though, she said, “Peter, some of your clothes are just so sloppy.
+You know, you don’t always have to buy them two sizes bigger.”

 He chuckled, “That’s just what I’m comfortable wearing.
 I like my skin to breath.”